 The Elven Halls is a mid-to-late game branch whose entrance is located on the second floor of the Orcish Mines.
 It is home to the deep elves, a subterranean race that is frail but versed in all types of magic, as well as various dancing weapons, elementals, the occasional shapeshifter, and a few of the orcs from the mines above.
 Although it has no rune, the Halls occasionally house shops, and are littered with decent bows, blades, bucklers, and light armour.
 Elf:2 is made up partially of the Hall of Blades, a chamber filled with deadly dancing weapons with randomized brands.
 The deepest floor, Elf:3, contains well-stocked and fiercely guarded treasure vaults.

 The Halls are one of the least variable branches, full of small rooms connected by narrow corridors, though wide open spaces may make up large portions of certain floors.
 The second floor will always have an area locked off by sealed doors which contains several dancing weapons and a smattering of elves (including a deep elf blademaster).
-The value of this room lies in the chance of finding an excellent branded weapon - every dancing weapon carries a brand, and you are guaranteed to find two rare and powerful weapons (quickblades, bardiches, triple swords, lajatangs, executioner's axes, or eveningstars, though which you'll encounter is impossible to know ahead of time).
+The value of this room lies in the chance of finding an excellent branded weapon - every dancing weapon carries a brand, and you are guaranteed to find two rare and powerful weapons (quickblades, bardiches, triple swords, lajatangs, executioner's axes, or eveningstars, although which you'll encounter is impossible to know ahead of time).
 The third and final floor is guaranteed to have a very well guarded treasure vault taking up a significant amount of the map.

 Although the entrance is located in an early branch, it is not advisable to enter the Elven Halls right away.
 Characters below level 15 should probably steer clear, although it is possible to explore the first few floors in relative safety if you bring the right preparations and flee when clearly outmatched.
 The Halls are filled with packs of dangerous ranged casters and archers, so be sure to avoid getting surrounded in an open area.
 Instead, lure them into the long hallways to prevent most of them from getting a clear shot at you, and use Bolt or Cloud spells to eradicate long lines of them all at once.
 Also be prepared for summoned demons, smite-happy priests, and the possibility of being banished to the Abyss.